Although he’s not quite at the level of players like Tom Brady and Joe Montana, Aaron Rodgers is one of the NFL’s top quarterbacks of all-time.

 2005 Exquisite Collection Aaron Rodgers Rookie Card Auto Patch #106

-Despite that, the 2005 Exquisite Aaron Rodgers auto patch rookie card is still highly sought-after, and it’s numbered to just 199 copies, so it sells for big money.
+Despite that, the premium features make it still a highly sought-after card, and it’s numbered to just 199 copies, so it sells for big money.

 Without doubt, one of the most popular and significant Aaron Rodgers rookie cards is this 2005 Playoff Contenders autographed card.